bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 4. Send the prompt to an LLM and return the result.

-The original `RAG paper <https://arxiv.org/abs/2005.11401>`__ was written before LLM's got really powerful so it seems that they do a bunch of other fancy tricks.
-However with LLM's, you don't need to do much more than the above to get pretty good results.
+The original `RAG paper <https://arxiv.org/abs/2005.11401>`__ was written before LLMs got really powerful so it seems that they do a bunch of other fancy tricks.
+However with LLMs, you don't need to do much more than the above to get pretty good results.
 As far as I can tell, most setups will do some variation of the above without much more effort.
 As with most LLM related things, the prompt is important (along with how many k documents to